lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The agent must prove its identity using TPM-based attestation

 4. **SPIRE Agent Requests App Key Information**
-   - The SPIRE Agent requests the App Key public key and context from the SPIRE Agent TPM Plugin Server (sidecar)
+   - The SPIRE Agent sends a POST request to `/get-app-key` endpoint on the SPIRE Agent TPM Plugin Server (sidecar) via UDS
-   - The SPIRE Agent TPM Plugin Server (sidecar) returns the App Key public key (PEM format) and context file path
+   - The SPIRE Agent TPM Plugin Server (sidecar) returns the App Key public key (PEM format) in JSON response

 5. **Delegated Certification Request**
    - The SPIRE Agent requests an App Key certificate from the SPIRE Agent TPM Plugin Server (sidecar)